hmac/kite/README.md

 ```

 A few things immediately jump out:
-- Lam files support arbitrary YAML frontmatter that you can use for metadata
+- Kite files support arbitrary YAML frontmatter that you can use for metadata
-- Lam syntax is similar to Haskell, with some minor differences
+- Kite syntax is similar to Haskell, with some minor differences
   - single colons for type annotations
   - `type` instead of `data` for declaring new data types
   - Ruby-esque string interpolation
-- Lam has more sophisticated record support built-in (more on that later)
+- Kite has more sophisticated record support built-in (more on that later)

-Lam has many other features which are described below.
+Kite has many other features which are described below.

 ## Status

-Lam is in early development and most of its features don't exist yet.
+Kite is in early development and most of its features don't exist yet.
 Here's
 the current state of progress:

 - [x] Basic Haskell-style syntax